 Please contact us for full specification details.

-Peugeot's aim was for this EV to have a total ownership cost roughly equivalent to what you pay to buy and run an automatic version of the petrol model: well it's some way off that right at present.
-Its drivetrain claims to be state-of-the-art for a small car, though its WLTP-certified range of 225 miles is bettered in the class by the BMW i3 and the Renault ZOE.
-It's worth pointing out though, that both these rivals cost significantly more and that a more closely-priced Zero Emission rival, the MINI Electric can offer a WLTP range of only 144 miles.
-Bear in mind that as with all Evs, the quoted range figure will drop considerably in winter weather or over long motorway journeys - in the case of the e-208 to around 150 miles.
-If you're an e-208 owner, you'll need to know that getting anywhere near the quoted range figure will necessitate staying in the powertrain's provided 'Eco' mode - activating its 'Sport' mode setting will reduce your range by around 10%.
-What about charging your e-208?
+Peugeot's aim was for this all-electric SUV to have a total ownership cost roughly equivalent to what you'd pay to buy and run an automatic version of the petrol model: well it's some way of that right at present.
+Its drivetrain claims to be state-of-the-art for a small crossover, though its WLTP-certified range (quoted at up to 214 miles) is 11 miles down on an e-208 and is easily bettered by popular EV class choices like the Volkswagen ID.4 and the Skoda Enyaq iV.
+Bear in mind that as with all Evs, the quoted range figure will drop considerably in winter weather or over long motorway journeys - in the case of the e-2008 to around 135 miles.
+If you're an e-2008 owner, you'll need to know that getting anywhere near the quoted range figure will necessitate staying in the powertrain's provided 'Eco' mode - activating its 'Sport' mode setting will reduce your range by around 10%.
+What about charging your e-2008?
 With a wallbox in place in your garage, a full charge from empty will take seven and-a-half hours.
 With a public 50kW Rapid Charger, the replenishment time to charge from 15 to 80% is 45 minutes.
 If you're fortunate enough to find a 100kW Rapid Charger, that falls to 30 minutes.
 At the other extreme, if you happen to be somewhere you can only charge from a domestic supply using an ordinary 3-pin plug (and the optional 3-pin plug lead that costs extra with this car), the charging replenishment time would be a yawning 20 hours.
-As an e-208 buyer, your dealer will also give you the option to pay a subscription for a so-called 'Mobility Pass'.
+As an e-2008 buyer, your dealer will also give you the option to pay a subscription for a so-called 'Mobility Pass'.
 That'll enable you to borrow a conventional petrol or diesel-powered car from the brand for those times when you might need to undertake a longer or more complex journey - holiday times for instance.